nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-10-steel_mountain.md

 *(Machine was restarted for this section)*

-First, we use `searchsploit` to search for and copy over the python exploit onto our local machine:
+First, let's use `searchsploit` to search for an exploit that uses the CVE that we researched earlier:

 ![screenshot25](../assets/images/steel_mountain/screenshot25.png)